Squadrick/squadrick.github.io/menu/feed.md

 title: Feed
 ---

-A running list of things in the intersections of things I need to remember and things I don't mind the internet knowing about me.
+A running list in the intersection of things I want to remember and things I don't mind the internet knowing about me.

 ---